 Ours is a generation of swindlers.
 Name a scam, we either invented it or we perfected it: low cost airlines, data roaming, the credit default swap, redlining, PRISM, the War on Drugs, Silicon Valley solutionism ...
 The fix is not just in, it's ensconced by the fire checking in on its payday lending startup.
 All of which means there are more stories that need telling than ever before.
 It's only news if somebody, somewhere, wants it suppressed – so observed the British publishing magnate Lord Northcliffe.
 Northcliffe himself, of course, was a scheming propagandist and a "master of mass suggestion" – a kingmaker who used his newspapers to sink a prime minister and run his country into war.
 Oh, and his brother created Perrier, making a killing charging people for drinking water.
 The point is everyone’s on the make.
 So are we.
 THE RACKET.

-We're looking for contributors.
-We want gripping stories about the criminally overlooked, the prematurely discarded, the unnoticed ticking time bomb.
 No story too big or small, light or dark.
 All formats considered.
-Get in touch email@example.com
+Contact email@example.com